 |180lbs & above||16oz – 18oz|

 Size matters.
 Some believe that training with heavy gloves (16 or 18 oz) is good for conditioning but the drawback is that it can also retard your movements and hence techniques.
 However, when you eventually progress to sparring, heavier gloves (14 to 18 oz) are actually mandatory.
-The reason for using heavier gloves is because gloves of these weights offers more padding which protects your hands and minimizes the impact when it lands on your sparring partner.
+The reason for using heavier gloves is because gloves of these weights offers more padding which protects your hands and partner by minimizing the impact when it lands on your sparring partner.

 For non-sparring training -which is what you will go through when you start out-, I personally use 12 oz as they allow me to focus on perfecting my techniques and flow while providing adequate protection for my hands.
 Anything lighter and you can really feel the raw impact of your punches.
-My gym recommends beginners to start with heavier 14oz-16oz (12oz-14oz for women) for proper protection and to let your still-tender hands and wrists get conditioned to the sport.
+My gym and trainers recommend beginners to start with heavier 14oz-16oz (12oz-14oz for women) for proper protection and to let your still-tender hands and wrists get conditioned to the sport.

 The budget-conscious will be happy to know that punching gloves are priced very affordably.
 Not just the brand-less generics from a general sporting goods store.
 Good quality, made-in-Thailand, pure leather gloves can be had for around $50-$100.
 The price tag will be on the lower end of the price range if you have contacts to buy them directly in Thailand.